nanderson876/NeuralNetwork/README.md

 By either training or through uploading pre-trained weights through a file, the program will improve itself until it is able to correctly answer this type of problem

-This is my first neural network project that wasn't guided by a video series, so if anyone ever stumbles upon this I would gladly take any and all feedback.
+This is my first neural network project that wasn't guided by a video series, so if anyone ever stumbles upon this then any and all feedback would be greatly appreciated.